sagemath/trac_to_gh/Issue 823.md

 # Issue 823: make atlas standard in Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/823

 Original creator: was